-Keeping Children Safe in Education 2021: Statutory guidance for schools and colleges was issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
+Keeping Children Safe in Education 2023: Statutory guidance for schools and colleges was issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
 This contains information on what schools and colleges should do and sets out the legal duties with which they must comply.

 This policy and its procedures do not form part of the contract of employment; however, they apply to all full and part time employees, including those employed on temporary or fixed-term contracts.
 Volunteers, supply staff and contractors who offer their services.
-A shortened version is available for staff (see appendices 1) and parents/carers (see appendices 2).
-All staff are asked to sign to say they have read and understood the policy (see appendices 18).
+A shortened version is available for staff (see appendix 1) and parents/carers (see appendix 2).
+All staff are asked to sign to say they have read and understood the policy (see appendix 18).

 The Integrated Front Door refers to Bolton's Children Social Care and Early Help Team.
-Significant changes have been made to systems and processes in 2021 and The Framework For Action (Bolton's thresholds document).